Fellowships

 • Applicants must be mid-career professionals.

-• Applicants must possess a strong record of professional achievement.
+• Applicants must have a strong record of professional achievement.

-• Applicants must have a demonstrated commitment to a career in foreign policy and have an interest in U.S.-Indonesia relations.
+• Applicants must have a demonstrated commitment to a career in foreign policy and have an interest in U.S.-Indonesian relations.

-Although the program is intended primarily for those without prior experience in Indonesia, applicants with prior experience will be considered if they can demonstrate that the fellowship would add a significant new dimension to their career.
-Knowledge of Indonesian (Bahasa Indonesia) or other local languages is not required.
+The IAF in Indonesia program does not fund pre- or postdoctoral research, work toward a degree, or the completion of projects on which substantial progress has been made before the fellowship begins.
+The program is meant to be a transformational experience that enables awardees to develop new skills, pursue new avenues of research, or otherwise take a significant step in their career development.
+Although the program is intended primarily for those without experience in Indonesia, applicants with experience will be considered if they can demonstrate that the fellowship would add a significant new dimension to their career.
+Knowledge of Indonesian (Bahasa Indonesia) or other local languages is not required for the fellowship.

 “The CFR fellowship put me in a position to make the best use of my skills and demonstrate what I had to offer while learning how to be an international public servant and awakening my inner diplomat.”